BastilleBSD/bastille/README.md

 released and you want to start building containers on that version, or bootstrapping templates from GitHub or GitLab.

+`bastille bootstrap list` will list the boostrapped releases.

 See `bastille update` to ensure your bootstrapped releases include the latest patches.